AGC-Technical-Team/Techsplore-2025/Session 3-starter code/README.md

 **You just built your first API!** 🎉

+**Next step:**
+1. Read the `TEACHING_GUIDE.md` in the main folder to understand the progression
-**Next step:** Check out the "Session 3-final code" folder to see how pros organize their code!
+2. Check out the "Session 3-final code" folder to see how pros organize their code!
+3. Follow along as your instructor shows you why professional code organization matters